6 of Our Best Apple Baking Recipes

-Apple picking season starts in September and continues until November, making it the ideal family-friendly outing to celebrate the start of fall.
-You can use the apples you pick to snack on, or incorporate them into a few of our favourite recipes like the ten I’ve included here:
+Apple picking season starts in September and continues until November, making it the ideal family-friendly outing to celebrate fall.
+Use the apples you pick to snack on, or incorporate them into delicious dishes.

 Here are a few of our favourite and best apple baking recipes to whip up this weekend…

 This overnight baked french toast is one of the best apple baking recipes and the perfect dish to enjoy a leisurely brunch on any weekend morning.
 All the prep work can be done the night before.

 This spiced apple and oat scones recipe can be made three ways: regular (and wholesome), gluten-free or vegan.
 All are delicious and perfect for the fall.

 Making an apple crisp in the slow cooker couldn’t be easier.
 Just toss the filling ingredients together directly in the slow cooker, sprinkle with a spiced oat topping and cook.
 This is one of our favourite recipes.

 These light and healthy muffins are a delicious snack our kids gobble up.
 They also make a great snack for school lunches.
 Although store-bought applesauce is perfectly fine to use, if you have apples to use up it’s one of the easiest and best apple baking recipes.

 These easy vegan apple raisin cinnamon rolls are tender, not too sweet, and are bursting with flavour.
 They’re the perfect companion for a cup of tea.

 This potato and apple pancake recipe is delicious enough for a toddler to eat and fabulous enough to serve to guests.